Mohammadpur, Dhaka

 When Should Mimosa Tree Be Cut Back?

-Mimosa trees are generally fast-growing and require little maintenance, but they can benefit from an annual pruning.
-The best time to cut back a mimosa tree is in late winter or early spring, before new growth begins.
+Mimosa trees are generally fast-growing and require little maintenance, but they can benefit from annual pruning.
+The best time to cut back a mimosa tree is in late winter or early spring before new growth begins.
 Pruning helps to promote healthy growth and can also help to control the size and shape of the tree.

 When pruning, be sure to remove any dead or damaged branches, as well as any that are crossing or rubbing against each other.
 Also, cut back any suckers that are growing from the roots or trunk.